 The involved joints are: the public joint, which connects both hipbones on the front side; and the two joints in the lower back on either side of the sacrum, referred to as the sacroiliac joints.
 The bones form a ring that is held together with cartilage and ligaments, which relax and stretch in response to hormonal changes during pregnancy.

 This leads to the lengthening as well as weakening of the ligaments of the pelvic joints, the surrounding muscles, and the connective fascia, which all provide stability to the pelvic ring.
 The abovementioned activities may cause the bones to shift and become misaligned, resulting in pain and interfering with the ability to move properly.

 The fact that the musculoskeletal system is interrelated means that the misalignment may affect the entire body.
 There are a number of simple movements that may be difficult and painful, including: reaching to put things away, getting out of bed in the morning, and moving from sitting to standing.

 Most women who have pelvic problems complain of continuous pain.
 The pain may be sharp, burning, or sore.
-It usually focuses in and around the pelvic area.
-The associated areas are: the pelvic bone; the groin; the back or the sides of the thighs; the lower back, the stomach; and the tailbone.
+It usually focuses on and around the pelvic area.
+The associated areas are the pelvic bone; the groin; the back or the sides of the thighs; the lower back, the stomach; and the tailbone.